Mufalta/Rakamin-KF-Analytics/README.md

 The dataset is obtained directly from **Kimia Farma's internal records**.
 Due to the **sensitive and confidential** nature of the data, the dataset will not publicly shared.
 This analysis aims to generate a **comprehensive dashboard in Google Looker Studio**, allowing stakeholders to visualize **Kimia Farma's business trends** effectively.

-Through SQL queries and data visualization, the project seeks to answer:
+## **Through SQL queries and data visualization, the project seeks to answer**:

-📈 **How has Kimia Farma's revenue evolved from 2020 to 2023?**
+📈 How has Kimia Farma's revenue evolved from 2020 to 2023?

-🌍 **Which provinces have the highest total transactions?**
+🌍 Which provinces have the highest total transactions?

-💰 **What are the top 10 branches with the highest net sales?**
+💰 What are the top 10 branches with the highest net sales?

-⭐ **Which top 5 branches have the highest ratings but lowest transaction volumes?**
+⭐ Which top 5 branches have the highest ratings but lowest transaction volumes?

-🗺️ **How does Kimia Farma’s total profit distribution look across Indonesia’s provinces?**
+🗺️ How does Kimia Farma’s total profit distribution look across Indonesia’s provinces?

-🔎 **What additional insights can be derived to optimize business performance?**
+🔎 What additional insights can be derived to optimize business performance?

 By developing this project, I aim to enhance my **data analytics skills**, particularly in **SQL, BigQuery, and Google Looker Studio**, while delivering valuable insights for **Kimia Farma’s business strategy**. 📊